logicalclocks/logicalclocks.github.io/docs/setup_installation/azure/aks_acr_integration.md

 ## Create the Hopsworks cluster

-This step assumes you are creating your Hopsworks cluster using hopsworks.ai.
+This step assumes you are creating your Hopsworks cluster using [managed.hopsworks.ai](https://managed.hopsworks.ai).
 The AKS configuration can be set under the *Managed containers* tab.
 Set *Use Azure AKS and Azure ACR* as enabled.
 Two new fields will pop up.
 Fill them with the name of the container registry and the AKS you created above.
 In the previous example, we created an ACR with the name *hopsworksaks* and an AKS cluster with the name *hopsaks-cluster*.
 Hence, the configuration should look similar to the picture below

 <p align="center">
   <figure>